-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture • Available for people with chronic low back pain under certain circumstances.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

 Services not covered by Not covered under Covered only under specific

 Medicare any condition conditions

 Custodial care Not covered under any condition

 Custodial care is personal care

 that does not require the

 continuing attention of trained

 medical or paramedical personnel, such as care that

 helps you with activities of

 daily living, such as bathing or

 dressing.

-Experimental medical and surgical procedures, equipment, and medications.
-May be covered by Original Medicare under a Medicare- approved clinical research study
+Experimental medical and May be covered by Original

+surgical procedures, Medicare under a Medicareequipment, and medications. approved clinical research study

-or by our plan.
+Experimental presedures or 4 or by our plan.

 Experimental procedures and items are those items and (See Chapter 3, Section 5 for more

 procedures determined by information on clinical research

 Original Medicare to not be studies.)

-generally accepted by the ,
+generally accepted by the ŕ

 medical community.

 Fees charged for care by your Not covered under

 immediate relatives or any condition

 members of your household.
+N.4

 Full-time nursing care in your home.
 Not covered under any condition

 Home-delivered meals Not covered under

 any condition

 Homemaker services include Not covered under

 basic household assistance, any condition

-including light housekeeping

-or light meal preparation.
+including light housekeeping or light meal preparation.

 Naturopath services (uses Not covered under

 natural or alternative any condition

-treatments).
-D of the state of
+treatments). and containing

-Non-routine dental care Dental care required to treat illness or injury may be covered
+Non-routine dental care • Dental care required to treat

+illness or injury may be covered

 as inpatient or outpatient care.

-Orthopedic shoes or supportive Shoes that are part of a leg brace
+Orthopedic shoes or supportive • Shoes that are part of a leg brace

 devices for the feet and are included in the cost of

-l the brace.
+the brace.
 Orthopedic or

-l therapeutic shoes for people
+therapeutic shoes for people with diabetic foot disease

 with, diabetic foot disease.